-- Tumor testing shows if a cancer tumor has a certain change or mutation that is making it act abnormally.
+- Tumor testing shows if a lung cancer tumor has a certain change or mutation that is making it act abnormally.

 - Targeted therapies “target” these mutations in different ways.

 Mutations all affect a different part of the complicated communication systems within and between cells.
 These mutations affect the division and growth of cells.
 Therapies exist to target some of these mutations.
-Some of the more common targeted therapies include:
+Some of the more common targeted lung cancer therapies include:

 Lung cancer therapies are always changing.
 Talk to your doctor to determine if you are a candidate for targeted lung cancer therapies.
 Are you interested in learning about and possibly joining a clinical trial for targeted therapy for lung cancer?
 For more information about targeted therapies, visit the resources in our interactive library.

 Ask your doctor if you are eligible for targeted therapies to treat lung cancer.